Raymond James Cuts Welltower (NYSE:WELL) Price Target to $81.00

-Welltower (NYSE:WELL – Get Rating) had its target price decreased by Raymond James from $95.00 to $81.00 in a report released on Thursday morning, Benzinga reports.
+Welltower (NYSE:WELL – Get Rating) had its price target lowered by Raymond James from $95.00 to $81.00 in a research report sent to investors on Thursday, Benzinga reports.
 Raymond James currently has a strong-buy rating on the real estate investment trust’s stock.

-Other equities analysts also recently issued reports about the stock.
-Mizuho dropped their target price on shares of Welltower from $96.00 to $93.00 and set a buy rating for the company in a report on Friday, July 1st.
-StockNews.com downgraded shares of Welltower from a hold rating to a sell rating in a report on Saturday, July 23rd.
-Capital One Financial assumed coverage on shares of Welltower in a report on Friday, June 3rd.
-They set an overweight rating and a $95.00 price target for the company.
-JPMorgan Chase & Co. upgraded shares of Welltower from a neutral rating to an overweight rating and lowered their price target for the stock from $94.00 to $89.00 in a report on Wednesday, June 22nd.
-Finally, Sumitomo Mitsui Financial Group downgraded shares of Welltower from an outperform rating to a neutral rating and set a $84.00 price target for the company. in a report on Thursday, August 11th.
-One analyst has rated the stock with a sell rating, two have assigned a hold rating, ten have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to MarketBeat.com, Welltower has an average rating of Moderate Buy and a consensus price target of $93.07.
+WELL has been the subject of a number of other reports.
+Mizuho lowered their price target on Welltower from $96.00 to $93.00 and set a buy rating for the company in a research report on Friday, July 1st.
+Capital One Financial started coverage on Welltower in a research report on Friday, June 3rd.
+They issued an overweight rating and a $95.00 price target for the company.
+Sumitomo Mitsui Financial Group lowered Welltower from an outperform rating to a neutral rating and set a $84.00 price target for the company. in a research report on Thursday, August 11th.
+KeyCorp lowered their price target on Welltower from $98.00 to $95.00 and set an overweight rating for the company in a research report on Thursday, July 7th.
+Finally, Evercore ISI set a $99.00 price target on Welltower in a research report on Monday, June 20th.
+One equities research analyst has rated the stock with a sell rating, two have issued a hold rating, ten have assigned a buy rating and one has given a strong buy rating to the stock.
+Based on data from MarketBeat.com, Welltower presently has an average rating of Moderate Buy and an average price target of $93.07.

 Welltower Dividend Announcement

-The firm also recently declared a quarterly dividend, which was paid on Wednesday, August 31st.
-Shareholders of record on Tuesday, August 23rd were given a dividend of $0.61 per share.
+The company also recently disclosed a quarterly dividend, which was paid on Wednesday, August 31st.
+Investors of record on Tuesday, August 23rd were issued a $0.61 dividend.
+This represents a $2.44 annualized dividend and a yield of 3.66%.
 The ex-dividend date was Monday, August 22nd.
-This represents a $2.44 dividend on an annualized basis and a yield of 3.66%.
-Welltower’s dividend payout ratio (DPR) is 274.16%.
+Welltower’s dividend payout ratio (DPR) is currently 274.16%.

 About Welltower